Skip to Content

 The full recipe with measurements is in the recipe card below.

-Combine baking powder, lemon pepper seasoning, salt, pepper, garlic powder, and paprika in a small bowl; pour the mixture over the chicken wings and toss.
+Step 2: Whisk the baking powder, lemon pepper, salt, black pepper, garlic powder, and paprika in a bowl.
+Pour the mixture over the chicken wings and combine.

 Expert Tips

-• Let the chicken wings rest after roasting them, allowing the wings to release moisture from the skin so they stay crispy.
+• Rest the chicken wings after they bake, allowing time for the wings to release moisture from the skin so they stay crispy.

-Hot honey lemon pepper chicken wings on a plate with vegetables.
+Hot honey lemon pepper wings on a plate.

 Serving Suggestions

-• Freeze Let the wings cool, then transfer them to a freezer-safe container or bag.
-Hot Honey lemon pepper wings freeze for 6 months.
+• Freeze: Let the wings cool, and transfer them to a freezer-safe container or bag.
+Hot Honey lemon pepper wings freeze for 4-6 months.

 Frequently Asked Questions

-Lemon Pepper wings are chicken wings tossed in a Hot Honey and lemon pepper sauce.
+Hot honey lemon pepper chicken wings are known for their sour and spicy hot honey sauce.
 The strong citrus flavor comes from the lemon pepper seasoning, lemon zest, and fresh lemon juice.
-We balance the sour notes with mild heat from the Hot Honey, hot sauce, and cayenne powder.
+I balance the tart flavor with heat from Hot Honey, hot sauce, and cayenne powder.

 Are lemon pepper wings hot?